January Weather in Reno Nevada, United States

 The lowest average 31-day accumulation is 1.8 inches on January 10.

-The highest average 31-day liquid-equivalent accumulation is 0.4 inches on January 1.
+The highest average 31-day accumulation is 4.4 inches on January 1.

 The shortest day of the month is January 1, with 9 hours, 27 minutes of daylight and the longest day is January 31, with 10 hours, 11 minutes of daylight.